Going Bush

 ------------------------------------------------------------------------------------------------

-15FM37 With the above in mind I designed my wiring layout and purchased 12 meters of 70mm2 Orange double insulated bossweld welding cable and a 25 meter roll of 25mm orange flexible conduit.
+With the above in mind I designed my wiring layout and purchased 12 meters of 70mm2 Orange double insulated bossweld welding cable and a 25 meter roll of 25mm orange flexible conduit.

 Other items needed for HAZV electrical hookup were a box of 70mm2 x 8mm (bolt hole) bellmouth crimps , a Hydraulic crimping tool ($35.00 from eBay, why didn't I buy one years ago) assorted P-Clips, cable ties, Adhesive lined heat shrink, Insulated cable lug boots, & very importantly a tube of Sanchem NO-OX-ID dialectric grease.

 Having worked in telecommunications for 30 years I can not stress highly enough that you need to provide oxidisation control to all your cable crimps and battery connections.
 Especially when you are working with dissimilar metals & electricity .
-Sanchem NO-OX-ID is extensively used in Telecom battery installations, which are not dissimilar to EV battery instalations, dont build an EV (or Powerwall) without a tube handy.
+Sanchem NO-OX-ID is extensively used in Telecom battery installations, which are not dissimilar to EV battery installations, dont build an EV (or Powerwall) without a tube handy.
 One Tube is plenty for a typical EV.
 The LiFePo4 Cells have an Aluminium positive post, a Copper negative post and we are using stainless bolts & copper busbars / cable lugs.
-Apart from dissimilar metals Stainless & Aluminium have a tendancy to gall & the grease prevents this.
+Apart from dissimilar metals Stainless & Aluminium have a tendency to gall & the grease prevents this.
 Don't forget to clean the oxidisation from the lugs and connectors before adding the grease, 200grit abrasive or a stainless wire brush)

 The picture above shows a straight crimp but flared bellmouth crimps are easier to install as the fine strands of the orange welding cable are easier to insert prior to crimping, even then a small cable tie around the strands helps with insertion. ( Cut the cable tie & remove it before pushing the lug home )